 - Part or all of the proceeds received from certain corporate-owned life insurance contracts issued after August 17, 2006.
-Corporations that own one or more employer-owned life insurance contracts issued after August 17, 2006, must file Form 8925, Report of Employer-Owned Life Insurance Contracts. - Income from the cancellation of debt for the repurchase of a debt instrument for less than its adjusted issue price.
-However, for a reacquisition of an applicable debt instrument after December 31, 2008, and before January 1, 2011, a corporation can elect, under section 108(i), to defer the income from the cancellation of debt in connection with the election.
-If the corporation makes the election, the income is deferred and ratably included in income over the 5-year period beginning with: - For a reacquisition occurring in 2009, the fifth tax year following the tax year in which the reacquisition occurs, and - 2.
+Corporations that own one or more employer-owned life insurance contracts issued after August 17, 2006, must file Form 8925, Report of Employer-Owned Life Insurance Contracts. - Income from cancellation of debt (COD) for the repurchase of a debt instrument for less than its adjusted issue price.
+However, for a reacquisition of an applicable debt instrument after December 31, 2008, and before January 1, 2011, a corporation can elect, under section 108(i), to defer the income from COD in connection with the election.
+If the corporation makes the election, the income is deferred and ratably included in income over the 5-year period beginning with: - 1.
+For a reacquisition occurring in 2009, the fifth tax year following the tax year in which the reacquisition occurs, and - 2.
 For a reacquisition occurring in 2010, the fourth tax year following the tax year in which the reacquisition occurs.

-To make the election, attach a statement to the corporation's return for the tax year in which the applicable reacquisition occurs.
+To make the election for a 2010 reacquisition, attach a statement to the corporation's 2010 tax return.
 The statement must clearly identify the applicable instrument and include the amount of income to which the election applies.
-Once made, the election is irrevocable.
-For more information, see section 108(i) and Rev. Proc.
+Once made, the election is irrevocable and the exclusions for COD income under section 108(a)(1)(A), (B), (C), and (D) do not apply for the tax year of the election or any later tax year.
+See section 108(i).
+Also see Rev. Proc.
 2009-37, 2009-36 I.R.B.
 309.